|

 - Cleveland State University - Cleveland Marshall College of Law

-- University of Connecticut Law School
+- Drake Law School

 - Duquesne Law School